 - “I can say that before trying Merit Money, I was very afraid of the negative effects of it.
 Soon in the first month, I realized that it is a safe enough experiment to try, and it was good enough for the improvements we wanted to make in our team: increase collaboration and team spirit.
 Over time, it turned a thermometer for me: even though we already have a very strong feedback culture, Merit Money translates into value$ each of these day-to-day feedbacks.
 To conclude, I say that the self-billing generated and the emerging peer pressure require attention since they can easily turn out to have negative consequences if the participants are not conscientious enough.”
 Luiz Lula Rodigues (practitioner)

 - “One of the aspects that I most liked in the experiment was the confirmation of the systemic vision within our team of coaches.
 Even the most distant people knew the quality of the work and the difficulties faced by their companions on a day-to-day basis.
 Very nice to be in Brasilia and receive feedback from coaches that were allocated to other clients, like in São Paulo, for example.
 The experiment also proved the maturity of our team, further enhancing my pride in being part of Knowledge21.
 We made the decision together to make all transactions public and at no time did the environment become competitive.
 Even with all the information available, feedback has remained sincere and focused on collaboration for the development of our peers.”
 Tadeu Marinho (practitioner)

 This was one of our reward experiments.
 Would you like to do something similar?
 What are you using in your company?
 Tell us more in the comments.

 Do you want to learn more about knowledge workers and how to lead these professionals through inspirational games, group dynamics, and reflections?
-Come and see our Management 3.0 training to know how companies around the world are adopting new management practices that value the people development to generate extraordinary results:
+Come and see our Management 3.0 training to know how companies around the world are adopting new management practices that value people’s development to generate extraordinary results.